-Addressing four measures of disease progression in multiple sclerosis could help preserve physical and cognitive function.
+Addressing four measures of disease progression in relapsing MS could help preserve physical and cognitive function.

 May 17, 2015

-There are approximately 2.3 million people worldwide living with MS, a chronic disorder of the central nervous system.
-Relapsing MS, the most common form of MS, is characterized by attacks (relapses) where there is a sudden appearance of previous and/or new symptoms of disease.
+Approximately 2.3 million people worldwide are living with multiple sclerosis (MS), a chronic disorder of the central nervous system.
+Relapsing MS – also known as RMS – is the most common form of the disease, characterized by attacks (relapses) where there is a sudden appearance of previous and/or new symptoms.

-We’re also looking at brain shrinkage, or brain volume loss, to assess whether a patient is progressing in their disease.
-And when all four key measures of disease activity are effectively impacted, the patient is said to have reached a status of ’no evidence of disease activity (NEDA4)’.
+We’re also looking at brain shrinkage, or brain volume loss, to assess whether a patient is progressing in his or her disease.
+And when all four key measures of disease activity are effectively impacted, the patient is said to have reached a status of “no evidence of disease activity” (NEDA4).

-Imagine you’re a person living with RMS, and you are finally able to hear those words – ’no evidence of disease activity’.
-It’s a great example of the impact of measurement in setting and delivering on effective treatments.
+Imagine you’re living with RMS and you finally hear those words – “no evidence of disease activity.”
+It’s a great example of how measurement can help us deliver effective treatments.

-Measures of efficacy are evolving in relapsing multiple sclerosis (RMS) too, and if addressed, could have a tremendous impact on what matters most to patients: their physical and cognitive function.
+Measures of efficacy are evolving in RMS too, and if addressed, they could have a tremendous effect on what matters most to patients: their physical and cognitive function.

 Our job doesn’t stop when we manufacture medicines.
-In fact, it’s just the beginning.
+In fact, it’s just beginning.
 The impact of those medicines – their ability to positively change the course of disease in the people we treat – is critically important to how we assess the efficacy of treatments and the direction of our research and development moving forward.
-Most importantly, this impact is what matters to patients – after all, we all want treatments that make us feel better.
+Most importantly, this impact is what matters to patients.
+After all, we all want treatments that make us feel better.

-But the way we measure the efficacy of a treatment evolves over time, and it is important to keep advancing the way we look at a medicine’s ability to maintain a patient’s quality of life and slow disease progression.
+But how we measure the efficacy of a treatment evolves over time, and it is important to keep advancing the way we look at a medicine’s ability to maintain a patient’s quality of life and slow disease progression.